jdlafferty/relational/paper/rebuttal/inW9-6k.md

 > For section 4.1, why not compare to the variant of CoRelNet model which can learn assymetric relations as mentioned in the footnote?
 Otherwise the difference is pretty contrived!

 Whether relations are modeled as symmetric or asymmetric is indeed not a fundamental limitation of either architecture.
 Section 4.1 is intended as a brief comment adding to the discussion on one of the findings of the CorelNet paper—that having symmetric relations is a good inductive bias.
-This was certainly the case in the tasks considered in that paper.
-The relation which needed to be modeled in those tasks was a simple “similarity” relation indicating whether two objects were the same or different.
+This was certainly the case in the tasks considered in that paper, all of which tasks involved simple “similarity” relations indicating whether two objects were the same or different.
 Section 4.1 is making the point that the symmetry constraint is not always a good inductive bias and that many interesting relations are non-symmetric.
 A general relational architecture ought to be able to model asymmetric relations as well.

-This section was not intended to imply that the symmetry constraint is a fundamental difference between the two architectures, but rather that modeling asymmetric relations is sometimes useful/necessary for relational architectures in general.
+This section was not intended to imply that the symmetry constraint is a fundamental difference between the two architectures, but rather that modeling asymmetric relations is sometimes useful/necessary for relational architectures in general, and that the Abstractor can do both.
 We will rephrase this section to make it more clear.

 > Footnote 1 on page 6 is an orphan, seemingly never referenced in the text...